 A growing component of today’s workplaces, particularly in cubicle and medical environments, is office sound masking.
 Sound masking systems, is the addition of sound to an environment to cancel—or “mask”—unwanted sounds.
 This added sound is often referred to as “pink” or “white” noise.
 These sound masking systems or white noise machines consist of speakers and volume controls.
 They are installed in a custom designed pattern to address the needs of a specific space.

 Sound masking systems reduce conversational distractions while increasing worker concentration, productivity, accuracy and satisfaction.
 Today’s green buildings introduce new acoustical challenges.
 Adding sound masking can help solve the lack of privacy caused by decreasing workstation heights and less room absorption.
+These systems often work in tandem with broader business voice solutions to create a more focused and confidential communication environment.

 Why Use a Sound Masking System?